raydac/j-j-jvm/README.md

   }
 }
 ```
-And we want to execute the main method of the class with J-J-JVM.
+And we want to execute the main method within JJJVM.
 To Load the class body we use Javassist.
 But lets not just print the message but will catch it and make some processing.
 ```Java
 JJJVMProvider provider = new JSEProviderImpl(){
   @Override